-Marketing, Communications & Community Relations professionals promote OUC, serving as our voice in the community and as the organization’s newsroom.
+Marketing, Communications & Community Engagement & New Products professionals promote OUC, serving as our voice in the community and as the organization’s newsroom.
 These jobs require strong verbal and written communication skills, excellent interpersonal skills, and a high level of drive and creativity.
 You must be able to work independently and as part of team, manage multiple priorities effectively, and adapt to changes quickly, while meeting strict deadlines.

 Engineering is responsible for designing efficient electric and water systems and ensuring their compliance with economical, safe and reliable practices.
 OUC employees in these jobs coordinate a large variety of activities and must be able to establish and maintain effective working relationships.
 You will need computer skills including experience with spreadsheets, word processing, drawing programs and other engineering or project management tracking software.

 The Environmental area is responsible for ensuring all OUC power generation, water production and distribution facilities and operations comply with all federal, state and local environmental regulations, including air and water quality standards.
 Candidates for these positions must demonstrate strong interpersonal and communications skills, both oral and written.
 You must be a self-motivated individual with the demonstrated ability to interpret and apply governmental regulations and company policies and guidelines.

 Finance and Accounting seeks to provide accurate and timely information critical to OUC’s success.
 The area is responsible for providing historical and projected information, maintaining appropriate internal controls and processes and issuing the funding needed for operations and capital projects of the organization.
 Working in this area requires strong computer and math skills, along with excellent analytical ability to assist in problem solving and decision making related to customer and financial data.
 You must pay close attention to detail and have good organizational and time management skills.

 Geographic Information Systems (GIS)